PE & Sports Grants

 School Hockey leagues and competitive opportunities to be organized by Suburban Hockey

-b) KSSP (Kingston Schools Sport Partnership) competition program £ 965
+b.
+KSSP (Kingston Schools Sport Partnership) competition program

-4. Staff training through the year(CPD) via Richard Challoner, KSSP and INSET £ 450
+c.
+Staff training through the year(CPD) via Richard Challoner and KSSP

-8. Provision of after school clubs for children £4000
+7. Provision of afterschool clubs for children £3000

 TOTAL £18000 (approx.)